-PWPORG presents Parents With Preparedness Magazine, a FREE digital magazine filled with commonsense strategies; powerful interviews, authoritative articles, life stories, and resources to inform the dialogue and share best practices about preparedness and resiliency for families and communities.
+PWPORG presents Parents With Preparedness Magazine edition two, a FREE digital magazine filled with commonsense strategies; powerful interviews, authoritative articles, life stories, and resources to inform the dialogue and share best practices about preparedness and resiliency for families and communities.

 PWP® is designed to provide an easy to navigate, commonsense resource for preparedness and resilience education for individuals, families and organizations.
 Active learning means actual engagement and personal involvement in acquiring new knowledge and reinforcing that knowledge through activity.
 We help make security awareness commonsense, and its practice, a lifelong skill as automatic as fastening a seatbelt.

 Just imagine if in a threatening situation, there were no strangers because everyone knew what to do and acted without hesitation.
 The world is complex and getting more complex seemingly by the minute in the pandemic era, where everything we thought we knew has changed.
 We designed this effort to help bring clarity, replace fear of the unknown with the confidence to learn and to adapt to a new kind of environment where living rooms became classrooms.

 Join us in PWPORG® to engage in defining and designing what the new or next normal will be.
 The redesign and the narrative which will surround it will require active engagement, investment in preparedness and resilience education and talking to our kids in a developmentally appropriate way, not around them.
 Our investment now will have generations of return if we get it right.